andrewts129/donald-trump-bot/README.md

 configured to post about 2.5 times a day, on average.

 TODO:
-* Logging
+* Add more logging
-* More configuration options (lots of hardcoding right now)
+* Experiment with using a neural network model instead of a maximum-likelihood Markov model
-* Experiment with using a neural network model instead of plain Markov chains
+* Find ways to reduce memory usage further so it runs better on cheap cloud hosts